Solar-Based Rural Electrification Programs

 The first micro-credit fund to finance PV was established in March 1985 with a $2,000 grant from USAID [here's the USAID grant letter].
 Enersol immediately began training US Peace Corps Volunteers, who helped identify local talent and spread the work to other areas of the country.
 Enersol provided training and technical assistance to PV supply micro-enterprise entrepreneurs and NGO credit program manager.

 An extensive case study on this work was sponsored by the U.S. Department of Energy (USDOE) and done in collaboration with the University of Massachusetts (Lowell) in August 1987.
 In May 1988 a shortened version was published in the United Nations Natural Resources Forum [here's the article].
+Between 1987 and 1996 Enersol established two SO-BASEC Programs, one in the Dominican Republic and one in Honduras.

 Dominican Republic SO-BASEC Program